What Is Robotic Welding? | Augmentus

 Welders can easily customize for geometric complexities by adjusting point density, angle threshold, and edge sensitivity to create error-free welding results.
 Moreover, Augmentus detects and corrects robot motion for deviations in welding requirements with high precision.

 The Augmentus 3D scanner can scan shiny and reflective metal surfaces, which is a big pain point for welding manufacturers looking to automate their metal fabrication processes.
-By being able to scan shiny and reflective metal surfaces, manufacturers can make use of the 0.1mm precision that 3D scanners have to offer for high quality and precision welding that can easily meet industrial standards.
+By being able to scan shiny and reflective metal surfaces, manufacturers can make use of the submillimeter precision that 3D scanners have to offer for high quality and precision welding that can easily meet industrial standards.

 Augmentus is compatible with external axes, such as linear tracks and positioners.
 This helps welders automate larger and more complex welding jobs while maintaining high production efficiency and speed.